SolarArbiter/SolarArbiter.github.io/benchmarks.md

 ## Built-in benchmark forecasts

 The Arbiter provides built-in support for the following benchmark options.
-Implementation details are available in the ``solarforecastarbiter-core`` [documentation](https://solarforecastarbiter-core.readthedocs.io/en/latest/reference-forecasts.html).
+Additional implementation details are available in the ``solarforecastarbiter-core`` [documentation](https://solarforecastarbiter-core.readthedocs.io/en/latest/reference-forecasts.html).